detekt/detekt/docs/pages/gettingstarted/kotlindsl.md

     config = files("path/to/config.yml")                  // Define the detekt configuration(s) you want to use.
 Defaults to the default detekt configuration. buildUponDefaultConfig = false                        // Interpret config files as updates to the default config. `false` by default. baseline = file("path/to/baseline.xml")               // Specifying a baseline file.
-All findings stored in this file in subsequent runs of detekt. disableDefaultRuleSets = false                        // Disables all default detekt rulesets and will only run detekt with custom rules defined in `plugins`. `false` by default. plugins = "other/optional/ruleset.jar"                // Additional jar file containing custom detekt rules. debug = false                                         // Adds debug output during task execution. `false` by default. reports {
+All findings stored in this file in subsequent runs of detekt. disableDefaultRuleSets = false                        // Disables all default detekt rulesets and will only run detekt with custom rules defined in plugins passed in with `detektPlugins` configuration. `false` by default. debug = false                                         // Adds debug output during task execution. `false` by default. reports {
         xml {